 But in the metropolitan landscape, wearing these very same patterns can make a woman stand out.
 The visibility and impact of animal print has been exhaustively covered by fashion pundits, journalists, historians, and social commentators.
-But, what I feel has not been explored enough is how the twentieth century’s view of animal print, in fashion, tended to present certain perceptions of women in that era – and it left a lot to be desired.
+But, what I feel has not been explored enough is how last century’s view of animal print, in fashion, painted certain perceptions of women, in that era — and it left a lot to be desired.

-Through the latter half of the twentieth century animal print, leopard in particular, has ‘tried on’ many personas – from glamazon to gold-digger, pin-up girl to rockstar, trophy wife to trollop, heiress to airhead.
-They often differed vastly from one era to the next but with one major thing in common: they all lend themselves to the idea of the hyper-sexualised woman, designed for the male gaze.
-The print of an animal has long emulated exoticism, danger, and predatory proclivities, which have been transferred to their wearer, in varying shades throughout the last century, and exemplified through popular culture (film, television and print).
+Through the latter half of the twentieth century animal print, leopard in particular, has ‘tried on’ many personas — from glamazon to gold-digger, pin-up girl to rockstar, trophy wife to trollop, heiress to airhead.
+They often differed vastly from one era to the next but with one significant thing in common: they all lend themselves to the idea of the hyper-sexualised woman, essentially designed for the male gaze.
+The print of an animal has long emulated exoticism, danger, and predatory proclivities, which have been transferred to their wearer, in varying shades, throughout the last century.
+This has been best exemplified through popular culture (film, television and print).

 The late 1940s saw the rise of the popular detective genre, film noir, and with it came the birth of the infamous femme fatale: a morally ambiguous, ill-fated woman whose sexual allure would frequently drive men to their demise.
 This archetypal woman can often be seen draped in the distinct markings of wild beasts.

-In 1947 Christian Dior helped transport leopard print to the world of high fashion, inspired by his rosette-speckled muse, Mitzah Bricard [see image below].
+By the end of the 1940s Christian Dior had helped transport leopard print to the world of high fashion, inspired by his rosette-speckled muse, Mitzah Bricard [see image below].
 But even Dior claimed: “If you are fair and sweet, don’t wear it”, denoting the print was cast for a very specific type of woman.